techandsoftware/teletext/README.md

 ## toggleReveal()

 Toggles reveal on or off to show or hide concealed characters.
+The initial state is to conceal, and the reveal state is reset to concealed on API calls which update the page, set the character set (when `withUpdate` is true) or set the level.
 See also the `ttx.reveal` event.

 ## toggleMixMode()